jm24travelz/GET/README.md

 3) **Physical Computer**: Through the interaction of the Arduino Board with sensors such as the proximity sensors and servo motors.

-4) 	Capabilities of a “Robot”\ Our Projects is an apt depiction of what a robot is able to do, namely, think, sense and act.
+4) 	Capabilities of a “Robot”: Our Projects is an apt depiction of what a robot is able to do, namely, think, sense and act.
 This can be seen from the sensor’s ability to sense/detect the presence of a car and completing a set of rules to direct the car into the washing bay before washing the car

 5) 	**Visual Rhetoric: This can be seen using different LEDs to indicate to the driver the current occupancy of the car washing area + whether the washing procedure is complete.**